 Nothing in the Code expressly prohibits cottage cluster development within historic areas.
 The matter before the Commission is whether the proposed development complies with the applicable plan policies and regulations i.e. is compatible with the District, notwithstanding the clustered proposal.
 Appellants contend that locating more than one house on each lot is incompatible with the historic district per se and cannot ever be compatible because the design guidelines do not mention authorizing more than one home per 50 x 100 to 100 x 100 foot lot.
-The HRB did not interpret this reference in the design guidelines regarding Canemah which points out that although most development consists of a single family home per 50 x 100 foot lot, "variations are found."
+The HRB did not interpret this reference in the design guidelines to prohibit clustered development.
+Rather, the HRB noted the New Construction Guidelines regarding Canemah points out that, although most development consists of a single family home per 50 x 100 foot lot, "variations are found."
 Further, the HRB found that the modest house sizes coupled with landscape planting provided sufficient mitigation for the one extra home in excess of the number of lots.

-Appellants believe that the HRB's approval is contrary to Comprehensive Plan Goal 5.3 and Policy 5.3.1.
-Comprehensive Plan Goal 5.3 applies to the preservation of existing historic resources and does not apply to this proposal to locate new houses on vacant lots.
-With regard to density, the HRB adopted staff's findings explaining that there is a precedent for larger-scale and greater density of buildings on each property in this area, particularly given the density contained within the Casady House property, and they provide:
+Therefore, the City Commission agrees with the HRB that cottage housing is not per se incompatible with the Canemah Historic District.
+Appellants believe that the HRB's approval is contrary to Comprehensive Plan Goal 5.3 and Policy 5.3.1.2 Comprehensive Plan Goal 5.3 applies to the preservation of existing historic resources and does not apply to this proposal to locate new houses on vacant lots.
+With regard to density, the HRB adopted staff's findings explaining that there is a precedent for largerscale and greater density of buildings on each property in this area, particularly given the density contained within the Casady House property, and they provide: